The Silph League Arena

-The first two roles above are considered tournament officials and the Tournament Organizer and Arena Staff are collectively considered judges in regards to the tournament's organization.
-A single individual may act in any combination of tournament official roles.
-Individuals who are not judges at a tournament are spectators in any match in which they are not playing.
-Members of the press are also considered spectators.
+Tournament Organizers and Staff are considered Tournament Officials.
+A single individual may act in any combination of official tournament roles.
+Individuals at a tournament who are not Officials are Spectators, including Competitors in any match in which they are not playing.

-In addition, where applicable the Arena Directors may have representatives present during any Ranked or Cup tournament and, though they exist in official role capacity, these do not fall specifically within the above role list and may be called upon for rulings and pass down judgement like other official roles.
+In addition, the Silph Arena may have representatives present during any Ranked tournament and, though they are present in official Arena capacity, they do not fall specifically within the above role list and may be called upon for rulings like other official roles.

-- Providing a site for the tournament that meets the tournament's expected needs
+- Providing a location for the tournament that meets the tournament's expected needs

 - Staffing the tournament with appropriate tournament officials